Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Zcash (ZEC) is a decentralized open-source cryptocurrency that offers transaction privacy through the use of zero-knowledge cryptography.
+Zcash (ZEC) is a decentralised open-source cryptocurrency that offers transaction privacy through the use of zero-knowledge cryptography.
 This means that every transaction is shielded, and it hides the sender, the recipient and the amount of the transaction on the blockchain.
 However, ZEC is not completely anonymous.
 Every payment is visible on the public blockchain – only the participants in the transactions and the amounts are hidden.

 If you want to learn more about ZEC, read on.
-Our simple guide will show you where it is available in Canada, steps to buy and sell ZEC as well as things to consider when buying it.
+Our simple guide will show you where it is available in Singapore, steps to buy and sell ZEC as well as things to consider when buying it.

 Where can I buy Zcash (ZEC)?